illusori/space-engineers-zi-inventory-display/README.md

 Series name | Description
 --- | ---
-power_stored | How much power is stored in your batteries. power_in | How much power is entering your batteries. power_out | How much power is leaving your batteries. cargo_used_mass | How much mass (tonnes) of cargo is within all cargo containers. cargo_used_volume | How much volume (m3) is used within all cargo containers. cargo_free_volume | How much volume (m3) is free within all cargo containers. time | (debug) Microsecond timings of how long the script ran for on each invocation.
+Stored Power | How much power is stored in your batteries.
+Power In | How much power is entering your batteries.
+Power Out | How much power is leaving your batteries.
+Cargo Mass | How much mass (tonnes) of cargo is within all cargo containers.
+Cargo Vol | How much volume (m3) is used within all cargo containers.
+Cargo Free | How much volume (m3) is free within all cargo containers.
+O2 Vol | How much volume (m3) is used within all oxygen tanks.
+O2 Free | How much volume (m3) is free within all oxygen tanks.
+H2 Vol | How much volume (m3) is used within all hydrogen tanks.
+H2 Free | How much volume (m3) is free within all hydrogen tanks.
+Inv Exec Time | (debug) Microsecond timings of how long the script ran for on each invocation.
+Inv Instr Load | (debug) Instruction count complexity load for each invocation of the script.

 ### List of chart options

+Zephyr Industries Inventory Display makes use of Zephyr Industries Bar Charts, the documentation there on [supported options](https://github.com/illusori/space-engineers-zi-bar-charts#list-of-chart-options) is likely to be more complete and kept more up-to-date.

 Option | Default | Description
 :---: | :---: | :---